 As an organisation committed to meeting the most pressing needs of people at their most critical junctures, we wish to stand together and united with the community to help ensure people are safe upon their release.

 This emergency situation calls for crisis intervention and the ASRC is well-positioned to provide this support in addition to the ongoing work we undertake to support more than 7,000 people seeking asylum annually.
-The ASRC’s Detention Rights Advocacy work (link) will continue with clients, as well our legal representation of clients in detention through the Human Rights Law Program (link)
+The ASRC’s Detention Rights Advocacy work will continue with clients, as well our legal representation of clients in detention through the Human Rights Law Program.

-The ASRC continues to call on the Morrison Government to release all people they detained upon their arrival in Australia for medical treatment so they can access community support and independent medical care to recover their health while a safe and permanent resettlement solution is also advocated for.
+Over the year, the ASRC called on the Morrison Government to release all people they detained upon their arrival in Australia for medical treatment – so they can access community support and independent medical care to recover their health, while a safe and permanent resettlement solution was also advocated for.

 Frequently Asked Questions